10 People Reveal Their Best Relationship Advice For Your College Years & It’s So Liberating

 If you are going on a date with someone for the first time, it never hurts to let a friend or family member know who you are going with and where/when you are going.
 Tell them that if they haven't heard from you by a certain time, they should start trying to contact you or find you.

 Exploring different relationships in college is a major part of understanding how you function in a partnership and what you want in a long-term match.
-Even if you get hurt, the good news is that you're going to be much closer to finding a lasting love.
+Even if you get hurt, the good news is that every heartbreak will teach you something new about yourself, and that means you're that much closer to finding the kind of relationship you want and deserve.